Stratio/crossdata/_doc/InMemory-Connector-Development-Tutorial.md

-Crossdata will require the presence of these properties when the [ATTACH CLUSTER](Grammar.md#attach-cluster) operation is executed but it is responsibility of the connector itself to semantically check that the given parameters can be used.
+Crossdata will require the presence of these properties when the [ATTACH CLUSTER](Grammar.md#attach-cluster) operation is executed, but it is responsibility of the connector itself to semantically check that the given parameters can be used.

 Once the datastore have been characterized, the next step is to define the properties and capabilities of the connector.
 As before, a XML manifest is used and uploaded to Crossdata with the [ADD CONNECTOR](Grammar.md#add-connector) sentence.
-In the case of the *InMemoryConnector* the manifest has the following contents:
+In the case of the *InMemoryConnector*, the manifest has the following contents:

 ```xml